markgw/uh-nlp19/docs/day7/index.md

     return articles
 ````

 The most popular topic modelling method is LDA.
-The following lines trains a topic model for two topics using Gensim:
+The following lines will train a topic model for two topics using Gensim:
 ````python
 from gensim.models import LdaModel from gensim import corpora